lbl-srg/ctrl-flow-dev/server/README.md

 ## Quickstart

-1. Run `npm install` to install npm dependencies
+1. Run `npm install` to install NPM dependencies
 1. Copy the `.env.example` file and name it `.env`.
 Change `NODE_ENV` in this file to `development`

 ### With a container